 Disconnect the battery or if you have an isolation switch use that.
 We also as an added precaution recommend disconnect all plugs and making sure all appliances are in the off position.
 Be prepared for a flat battery on return or bring it home and give a charge before next ready to use.

 Shut all gas valves and as an added precaution remove the regulators.
 Fit caps to any open pipework.
 Check with your policy if it is acceptable to store the gas cylinder indoors with the caravan.
 The best advice is not to store together.
 The best place for gas cylinders is outside in an open space away from heat or direct sunlight

-If you are an owner of a classic campervan you probable well aware of the steps to take to keep the body work in pristine condition.
-You may decide to store the caravan inside during the winter months which is the best option.
-Either way you will need to clean thoroughly and after dry apply a wax coating.
+If you are an owner of a classic campervan you probably are well aware of the steps to take to keep the body work in pristine condition.
+You may decide to store the caravan inside during the winter months, which is the best option.
+Either way you will need to clean thoroughly with a good quality caravan cleaner.
+After cleaning and when dry, apply a wax coating.
 Additional covering with a material that will breath, this will give that added protection.

 Finally, it is also ideal to ensure that your caravan insurance provides cover in the case of the occurrence of some certain disaster such as cover from storm damage.
 This could also include other occurrences such as caused by lightning that can cause damage, It is also important to consider damage from flooding or seasonal variation which can occur during winter months of the year.
 It is also wise to consider other unplanned events such as excessive snow conditions which can affect the insurance claims payments.